dmarti/CAPCA/README.md

    a problem at the local level.
 (For example, [private gun sales](https://www.protocol.com/facebook-gun-sales-ban) on social media can result in weapons becoming available to those who cannot legally own them.)

  * Small business.
-Many local retailers and real estate agents have a difficult choice.
+Many local businesses, including retailers and real estate professionals, have a difficult choice.
 Today, they can only avoid sponsoring criminal activity by refraining from advertising on social media entirely.
 This would require them to give up an easy self-serve tool to reach local customers.
    Disclosure would enable each business decision maker to buy advertising based on